 Has your organization received funds from the CARES Act?
 Maybe there have been short-term or long-term changes to operations.
 These situations create unusual accounting and finance needs that will take some time to understand and flesh out.

 The goal is concise detailed information.
 Saying too little or too much is easy.
-Good communication is more an art than a science.
+Good communication is more of an art than a science.

 In the TV show “The Office”, Michael Scott, Regional Manager of Dunder Mifflin has the best intentions to uplift the spirits of his team with humor and wit.
-His attempts usually fail miserably in a spectacle that renders him absent minded and crass.
+His attempts usually fail miserably in a spectacle that renders him absent-minded and crass.
 Remember, now more than ever, that humor in an email or chat will be received less favorably than if communicated in person.
 Be more aware than you would if you were saying things in person.
-After all some of us might be in a relaxed place in our home and keeping our professional dissonance can become challenging.
+After all, some of us might be in a relaxed place in our home and keeping our professional dissonance can become challenging.
 Remember, email and chat communications are documented in writing.
 Try doing the following:

-- Check in with your team, customers and vendors.
+- Check-in with your team, customers and vendors.
 The human element goes a long way and sometimes we can overlook that.

-- Make sure you have rapport with the audience you are joking with.
+- Make sure you have a rapport with the audience you are joking with.
 Assume anything you deliver in writing will be made public.

 - Remember others may not be handling this change as gracefully as you are.

 Lastly, take notes.
 Look at your organization’s processes and procedures.
-Maybe there are extra steps, or tasks that do not add value.
+Maybe there are extra steps or tasks that do not add value.
 Working remotely can shine a light on these things.
 Innovation thrives during times of change.